 Lactate threshold training involves specific endurance training that’s focussed on increasing the speed, intensity, or power output, at the lactate threshold.

-In this article, we’ll be taking a look at lactate threshold training, and why it’s an essential training method for endurance athletes.
+In this article, we’ll take an in-depth look at the science of lactate threshold training, and why it’s an essential training method for endurance athletes.

 I’ll then share some different training approaches that you can use in your own training to improve your lactate threshold and endurance exercise performance.